nxzq/mocq/README.md

 ## Example

-checkout this [example](https://github.com/nxzq/mocq/blob/main/example/sql-data-load.ts) using faker-js
+checkout this [SQL datbase load example](https://github.com/nxzq/mocq/blob/main/example/sql-data-load.ts) using faker-js

 ## Strict Type Checking (TypeScript)

-`mocq` will attempt to infer a key's type based on the return type of the generator function, however for the most robust type checking type your config as follows.
+`mocq` will attempt to infer a key's type based on the return type of the generator function, however for the most robust type checking type your config as follows:

 ```ts
 import { mocq, MocQ } = 'mocq'